-Medicare is a federally funded health insurance program created in 1965 as part of President Lyndon Johnson’s Great Society initiative.
-In 2022, there were 58.6 million Medicare beneficiaries – 18% of the United States population.
+Medicare is a federally funded health insurance program created in 1965 by President Lyndon Johnson’s Great Society initiative.
+In 2024, there were 61.2 million Medicare beneficiaries – 18% of the United States 346 million population.
 If you’re Medicare-eligible, you’re in good company.

 Medicare provides health coverage to people 65 years and older, certain younger people with disabilities, and individuals with End-Stage Renal Disease (ESRD) or other qualified illnesses.
 It helps cover medical costs like doctor visits, hospital stays, and other treatments.
-Here is more information about the program and who is eligible to receive its benefits.
+Here is more information about the program and who can receive its benefits.

 Medicare has several parts, and there are public and private plan options.
 The public options are Original Medicare Part A (hospital insurance) and Medicare Part B (medical insurance).
 Private plan options include Part C Medicare Advantage plans, Part D stand-alone prescription drug plans, and Medicare Supplement plans (Medigap).